konsumer/wequ/README.md

 ## cli

 I love [jq](https://stedolan.github.io/jq/), but the syntax can be a little complicated to get what you need, especially with escaping and stuff.
-I made the wequ CLI to address this, so I don;t need to lookup syntax, I can just do what I do all over:
+I made the wequ CLI to address this, so I don't need to lookup syntax, I can just do what I do all over:

 ```sh
 cat file.json | wequ '{ title: "COOL" }'